Wi-Fi hotspots in New Zealand, OZ and the Cook IslandsOver 200 locations. Over 24.8 million connections. Easy. Cheap. Reliable.

 This is often due to the internet connection being down.
-Aitutaki Airport was last online at 16:39 on 15th January 2019 (Pacific/Rarotonga time).
+DO-NOT-USE-AIT2 was last online at 18:51 on 14th October 2022 (Pacific/Rarotonga time).

 Please try disconnecting the power from the Zenbu wireless router, waiting a few seconds, then reconnecting the power.
 This usually resets the connection and allows the Zenbu router to access the internet again.

 After restarting your router it may take several minutes for your zone to appear online again on our website.
 Please be patient and reload this page again a few minutes after you have restarted your router and the 'DMZ' light on your router has gone off.

 If restarting your Zenbu router doesn't resolve the problem please follow the instructions below:

 - First please make sure that the Zenbu router is connected to your broadband modem/router correctly.
 A network cable should be securely connected to the Zenbu router's internet port and the other end connected to your modem.
 If the cable is connected properly the internet light on the front of the Zenbu router should be on (and may be flickering).

 - Next confirm that the correct power supply is connected to the Zenbu router.
 Often power supplies are accidentally switched.
 The Zenbu router should be powered by a 12V DC 1000mA adapter.

 - Once you have confirmed the above please disconnect the power from the Zenbu router.
 With the Zenbu router switched off, restart your broadband modem and wait until the internet connection is active again.
 Once your modem is online again reconnect the power to the Zenbu router and watch the lights on the front as it starts up.